Mycoplankton

-Mycoplankton are saprotrophic members of the plankton communities of marine and freshwater ecosystems.
+Mycoplankton are saprotrophic or parasitic members of the plankton communities of marine and freshwater ecosystems.
 They are composed of filamentous free-living fungi and yeasts that are associated with planktonic particles or phytoplankton.
-Similar to bacterioplankton, these aquatic fungi play a significant role in heterotrophicmineralization and nutrient cycling.
+Similar to bacterioplankton, these aquatic fungi play a significant role in heterotrophic mineralization and nutrient cycling.
 Mycoplankton can be up to 20 mm in diameter and over 50 mm in length.

 In a typical milliliter of seawater, there are approximately 103 to 104 fungal cells.
 This number is greater in coastal ecosystems and estuaries due to nutritional runoff from terrestrial communities.
 Aquatic fungi are found in a myriad of ecosystems, from mangroves, to wetlands, to the open ocean.
 The greatest diversity and number of species of mycoplankton is found in surface waters (< 1000 m), and the vertical profile depends on the abundance of phytoplankton.
 Furthermore, this difference in distribution may vary between seasons due to nutrient availability.
 Aquatic fungi survive in a constant oxygen deficient environment, and therefore depend on oxygen diffusion by turbulence and oxygen generated by photosynthetic organisms.

 Classification

 There is a large amount of diversity among aquatic fungi.
-These fungi may be classified using three groups:
+These fungi were traditionally classified using the groupings "lower" and "higher" fungi.